Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Aspirin (Acetylsalicylic Acid)

 Diagnosis

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. of aspirin poisoning is based on a combination of anamnesis, clinical examination, and laboratory diagnostic procedures.
-The first and often crucial step is a thorough collection of the patient’s historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It is the first step in the management and treatment of patients. of aspirin poisoning is based on a combination of medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., clinical examination, and laboratory diagnostic procedures.
+The first and often decisive step is a thorough collection of the historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits..
 Information about possible access to medications, observed ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of aspirin or other painkillers, as well as the approximate amount and time of ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems., are of central importance.
-Documentation of symptoms that have already appeared and their temporal course also provides important diagnostic clues.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems. of aspirin or other painkillers, as well as the approximate amount and time of ingestion are of central importance.
+The documentation of symptoms that have already occurred and their course over time also provide important diagnostic clues.

 During the clinical examination, the veterinarian pays particular attention to signs of gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. irritation, neurological abnormalities, vital parameters, and mucous membrane color.
 Measuring body temperature, heart and respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. rate, and assessing hydration status are fundamental components of this examination.

-The direct detection of salicylates in blood or urine is the most specific diagnostic method.
+The direct detection of salicylates in the blood or urine is the most specific diagnostic method.
 The blood concentration correlates with the severity of the poisoning and can be used for therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
 Therapies can be medicinal, surgical, or through other medical interventions. planning.
-In cases of suspected gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. bleeding, an ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+If gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. bleeding is suspected, an ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
 In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. examination of the abdomenThe abdomen, also known as the abdominal cavity, is the part of the body located between the rib cage and the pelvis.
 It houses several important organs, including the stomach, liver, kidneys, intestines, and spleen. can be helpful to assess the extent of mucosal damage.

-Differentially, other intoxications (especially by other NSAIDsNSAID (non-steroidal anti-inflammatory drug) stands for non-steroidal anti-inflammatory drugs, a class of medications used to relieve pain, reduce inflammatory conditions, and lower fever without using steroidal agents.
-They are a commonly used pain reliever in veterinary medicine. such as ibuprofen or paracetamol), acute gastroenteritis, pancreatitis, primaryPrimary refers to the first or original cause of a disease or condition, as opposed to secondary causes or symptoms that develop from it. kidney diseases, and neurological diseases must be ruled out.
-The combination of typical symptoms, corresponding anamnesis, and elevated salicylate levels in the blood confirms the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+In terms of differential diagnosisDifferential diagnosis is the process of weighing two or more conditions that cause similar symptoms to determine the specific cause of a patient's symptoms., other intoxications (especially by other NSAIDsNSAID (non-steroidal anti-inflammatory drug) stands for non-steroidal anti-inflammatory drugs, a class of medications used to relieve pain, reduce inflammatory conditions, and lower fever without using steroidal agents.
+They are a commonly used pain reliever in veterinary medicine. such as ibuprofen or paracetamol), acute gastroenteritis, pancreatitis, primary kidney diseases, and neurological diseases must be excluded.
+The combination of typical symptoms, appropriate medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits., and elevated salicylate levels in the blood confirms the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients..

 Therapeutic principles